-The biggest difference with the distribution of television programs today is that viewers can select the information or content they want to watch since everything is not broadcasted as it happens with satellite and cable.
-Another important thing is that the system allows for interaction between the viewer and the service provider.
+The biggest difference with the distribution of television programs today is that viewers can select the information or content they want to watch since not everything is broadcasted as it happens with satellite and cable.
+The system allows for interaction between the viewer and the service provider.

-When you look at the TV industry in Canada, you’ll realize that traditional cable TV viewers are yet to intensify the awareness about switching to IPTV.
-However, it’s also clear that Personal Video Recorders (PVRs) and Video on Demand websites are gaining more popularity day by day.
+When you look at the TV industry in Canada, you’ll notice traditional cable TV viewers are yet to intensify the awareness about switching to IPTV.
+However, it’s also clear that Personal Video Recorders (PVRs) and Video-on-Demand websites are gaining more popularity day-by-day.
 What could this mean?
-Well, viewers are no longer limited to those rigid television schedules on traditional TV.
-It, therefore, follows that we are having a shift from those broadly defined channels with rigid program schedules.
+Well, viewers are no longer limited to the rigid television schedules of traditional TV.
+Therefore, it shows a shift from broadly defined channels.

 IPTV in Canada

-The world today is changing at a very fast rate, and companies that can’t redefine or reinvent their services have a hard time surviving in the market.
+The world today is changing at a very fast rate.
+Companies that can’t redefine or reinvent their services have a hard time surviving in the market.
 Several years ago, traditional telephone companies were faced with the decision of redefining themselves due to competition from cable companies.
-They had no option that starts offering both phone services as well as internet connectivity.
-Today, some of them have started reinventing to provide phone service, Internet connectivity and television service simultaneously.
-They only have to partner with broadcasters, and the deal will be sealed.
-Probably there is a time in the near future when telephone, Internet connectivity, and television will no longer be considered as separate entities.
+They had no option that offered both phone services and internet connectivity.
+Today, some of them have started reinventing to provide phone service, internet and television service simultaneously.
+They only have to partner with broadcasters.
+There is a time in the near future when telephone, internet connectivity, and television will no longer be considered as separate entities.

-The number of Canadian homes with broadband connections that have the capacity to handle high-quality video stream is too small.
-This is one of the inhibiting factors when it comes to delivering IPTV service.
+The number of Canadian homes with broadband connections with the capacity to handle high-quality video stream is small.
+This is one of the inhibiting factors of delivering IPTV service.
 It’s not as easy as it may look.
 The existing broadband connections should be upgraded to fiber-optic to create enough capacity (about 10 to 100 Mbps) for streaming.
-That means IPTV service providers need to invest money and spend time improving the connectivity before they can deliver their service.
+That means IPTV service providers must invest time and money improving the connectivity before they can deliver their service.
 That means homes will continue receiving TV service satellite and cable companies because of IPTV providers can’t deliver quality service without upgrading the broadband connectivity.

-Sending packets via the Internet usually involves routing each packet through the network to a given destination.
-The process also involves managing the loss of the packets especially when they aren’t able to reach the destination.
+Sending packets through the internet usually involves routing each packet through the network to a given destination.
+The process also involves managing the loss of the packets, especially when they aren’t able to reach the destination.
 Some of the problems faced in VoIP telephones is packet loss and delays in packet arrival.
-First of all, these two problems are already an issue on VoIP, what happens when you add broadcast-quality video content?
+These two problems are already an issue on VoIP.
+What happens when you add broadcast-quality video content?
 It means the effect will be even worse.

-Although IPTV might seem to be taking off at a slower rate, the service is most likely going to be the future of TV broadcasting.
-Most viewers are yet to start using the service, but once they get the opportunity to experience how interactive and convenient it is, IPTV providers will be able to invest in higher bandwidth Internet connections.
-That’s what happened in the early 2000s when broadband Internet was introduced.
-As the number of people using the Internet increased, telco companies got more revenue for upgrading their networks.
+Although IPTV seems to be taking off at a slower rate, the service is most likely going to be the future of TV broadcasting.
+Most viewers have yet to start using the service, but that will change.
+Once they get the opportunity to experience how interactive and convenient it is, IPTV providers will invest in higher bandwidth internet connections.
+That’s what happened in the early 2000s when broadband internet was introduced.
+As the number of people using the internet increased, telco companies got more revenue for upgrading their networks.

 What are the different types of IPTV?

-As the name suggests, Live TV refers to when viewers watch live television programs that are being broadcasted across the Internet.
+Live TV is when viewers watch live television programs broadcasted across the internet.